Updated: Oct 24, 2020

 At the start of the game, you may find that you are often simply following the instructions on the cards, so the trick is to use your backpack (switching cards, including with those of other climbers) to get more agency over your actions...
 When actions position cards on a mountainside, they are placed face down, so Annapurna is also to an extent a memory game...

 Shown here on Board's Eye View is a preview copy of Annapurna.
-The game is due to launch shortly on Kickstarter, where the publisher, Fiat Lucre are expected to be offering the zip bag as an optional add on.
+The game is currently live on Kickstarter, where the publisher, Fiat Lucre are offering the option of a zip bag carry pouch.
 The bag lets you ditch the box to make the game more easily portable: by no means essential, but a nice touch.
 It's a game you can pack to take away with you on holiday; just be warned, the mountain grid card layout takes up a fair amount of space so don't expect to be able to set this game up on your airline seat tray :-)